The first total Lunar Eclipse of the Third Millennium

 Burns’ House Appeal

-It was recorded at a Committee Meeting on 29th January 1886 that a letter had been received from Rev. John Paton, St Michael's Manse, Dumfries requesting a subscription from 'Let it Blaw' to aid in keeping Burns' House in Dumfries.
-The matter was discussed and the Committee agreed to send a donation of 10/- (Ten Shillings - 50p today).
+In the minute of the Committee Meeting on 29th January 1886, it was recorded that a letter had been received from Rev. John Paton, St Michael’s Manse, Dumfries, requesting a subscription from ‘Let it Blaw’ to aid in keeping Burns’ House in Dumfries.
+The matter was discussed and the Committee agreed to send a donation of 10/- (Ten Shillings – 50p today).
 Not much chance of getting 50p out the Treasurer these days !

-Live Satelite Link at 'Let it Blaw' 1996
+Live Satellite Link at ‘Let it Blaw’ 1996

 Two, if not three years later, a certain Club Member was still heard wondering how a wee Club like ‘Let it Blaw’ could have financed such a thing.
 Jimmy, Gordon and Ken should have received Oscars for their performances.